-'Cybercrimes Act' means the Cybercrimes Act, 2020 (Act No. 19 of 2020);
+'Cybercrimes Act' means the Cybercrimes Act, 2020 (Act No. 19 of 2020); 25

-'data' means data as defined in section 1 of the Cybercrimes Act;

-'Directorate' means the Directorate for Priority Crime Investigation established by section 17C of the South African Police Service Act;";
+'data' means data as defined in section 1 of the Cybercrimes Act; 'Directorate' means the Directorate for Priority Crime Investigation established by section 17C of the South African Police Service Act;";

-- (e) by the insertion in subsection (1) after the definition of "Director of Public Prosecutions" of the following definition: - "'electronic communications service provider' means electronic 25 communications service provider as defined in section 1 of the Cybercrimes Act;"; - by the substitution in subsection (1) for the definition of "entity" of the following definition: - "'entity', with reference to sections 3, 4, and 14 (in so far as it relates to 30) the aforementioned sections), 22[,] and 23 [and 25], means a natural person, or a group of two or more natural persons (whether acting in the furtherance of a common purpose or conspiracy or not), or a syndicate, gang, agency, trust, partnership, fund or other unincorporated association or organisation, or any incorporated association or organisation or other legal person, and includes, where appropriate, a cell, unit, section, subgroup or branch thereof or any combination thereof, and also any entity referred to in a Resolution of the United Nations Security Council and announced in a notice by the Minister of Finance under section 26A(1) of the Financial Intelligence Centre Act, or in a notice given under section 26A(3) by the Director referred to in section 1 of the Financial Intelligence Centre Act;"; - (g) by the substitution in subsection (1) for the definition of "explosive" of the following definition: - "'explosive', with reference to the definition of 'explosive or other 45 lethal device' in this section, and sections 5, 6, 10 and 13, means-[an explosive referred to in section 1 of the Explosives Act, 2003 (Act No. 15 of 2003):1 - (a) a substance, or a mixture of substances, in a solid or liquid state, which is capable of producing an explosion; - (b) a pyrotechnic substance in a solid or liquid state, or a mixture of such substances, designed to produce an effect by heat, light, sound, gas or smoke, or a combination of these, as the result of non-detonative self-sustaining exothermic chemical reaction, including pyrotechnic substances which do not evolve gases; - (c) any article or device containing one or more substances contemplated in paragraph (a); - (d) any plastic explosive; or - (e) any other substance or article, which the Minister may from time to time, by notice in the Gazette, declare to be an explosive;";
+(e) by the insertion in subsection (1) after the definition of "Director of Public Prosecutions" of the following definition:

+"'electronic communications service provider' means electronic communications service provider as defined in section 1 of the Cybercrimes Act;";

+(f) by the substitution in subsection (1) for the definition of "entity" of the following definition:

+" 'entity', with reference to sections 3, 4, and 14 (in so far as it relates to the aforementioned sections), 22[,] and 23 [and 25], means a natural person, or a group of two or more natural persons (whether acting in the furtherance of a common purpose or conspiracy or not), or a syndicate, gang, agency, trust, partnership, fund or other unincorporated association 40 or organisation, or any incorporated association or organisation or other legal person, and includes, where appropriate, a cell, unit, section, subgroup or branch thereof or any combination thereof, and also any entity referred to in a Resolution of the United Nations Security Council and announced in a notice referred to in section 26A(3) of the Financial 45 Intelligence Centre Act;";

+(g) by the substitution in subsection (1) for the definition of "explosive" of the following definition:

+" 'explosive', with reference to the definition of 'explosive or other lethal device' in this section, and sections 5, 6, 10 and 13, means- [an 50 explosive referred to in section 1 of the Explosives Act, 2003 (Act No. 15 of 2003);]

+- (a) a substance, or a mixture of substances, in a solid or liquid state, which is capable of producing an explosion; - (b) a pyrotechnic substance in a solid or liquid state, or a mixture of such substances, designed to produce an effect by heat, light, sound, gas or smoke, or a combination of these, as the result of non-detonative self-sustaining exothermic chemical reaction, including pyrotechnic substances which do not evolve gases; - (c) any article or device containing one or more substances contemplated in paragraph (a); 60 - (d) any plastic explosive; or

+- (e) any other substance or article, which the Minister may from time to time, by notice in the Gazette, declare to be an explosive;"; - (h) by the substitution in subsection (1) for the definition of "explosive or other lethal device" of the following definition: